FAIR-Expertise-Hub/awesome-ontologies-social-sciences/README.md

 - [ESCO - skills and competences](https://esco.ec.europa.eu/en/classification/skill_main): Multilingual taxonomy of over 13,500  skills and competences  from the European Skills, Competences, Qualifications and Occupations (ESCO) classification.
 - [ESCO - qualifications](https://esco.ec.europa.eu/en/classification/qualifications) : Multilingual taxonomy of qualifications from the the European Skills, Competences, Qualifications and Occupations (ESCO).

-## Methods and statistics
+## Methods and analyses
+_Controlled lists of data collection and analytical methods_
+- [DDI Analysis Unit](https://vocabularies.cessda.eu/vocabulary/AnalysisUnit): a multilingual controlled vocabulary for analysis unit.
+It can be used to describe the entity or the unit of observation from which data are gathered.
+The resource si maintained by DDI and published by CESSDA.
+- [DDI Data Source Type](https://vocabularies.cessda.eu/vocabulary/DataSourceType): a multilingual controlled vocabulary that includes a typology of data sources.
+The resource si maintained by DDI and published by CESSDA.
-- [DDI Mode of Collection](https://ddialliance.org/Specification/DDI-CV/ModeOfCollection_3.0.html): Controlled vocabulary maintained by DDI listing modes of data collection.
+- [DDI Mode of Collection](https://ddialliance.org/Specification/DDI-CV/ModeOfCollection_3.0.html): a multilingual controlled vocabulary listing modes of data collection.
+The resource si maintained by DDI and published by CESSDA.
+- [DDI Sampling Procedure](https://vocabularies.cessda.eu/vocabulary/SamplingProcedure): a multilingual typology of sampling methods maintained by DDI and published by CESSDA.
+- [DDI Summary Statistics Type](https://vocabularies.cessda.eu/vocabulary/SummaryStatisticType): a multilingual controlled vocabulary for the types of summary statistics.
+The resource si maintained by DDI and published by CESSDA.

 ## Topics and Subjects
-_Controlled lists of subject headers_
+_Controlled lists of topics and subject headers_
+- [CESSDA Topic Classification](https://vocabularies.cessda.eu/vocabulary/TopicClassification?lang=en): multilingual typology of main subjects and themes of data.
+Maintained by CESSDA.
 - [ICPSR Thesaurus subjects index](https://www.icpsr.umich.edu/web/ICPSR/thesaurus/index): Controlled vocabulary system maintained by the Inter-university Consortium for Political and Social Research (ICPSR) and including controlled lists of social science subject terms, geographic and geopolitical entities,  organisations, and names.
 - [SDMX Statistical Subject-Matter Domains](https://registry.sdmx.org/ws/public/sdmxapi/rest/categoryscheme/SDMX/STAT_SUBJECT_MATTER/1.0): Controlled list of subjects, used for exchanging (meta)data across statistical offices.
 The list is aligned to the Classification of International Statistical
 - [STW Thesaurus for Economics](https://zbw.eu/stw/version/latest/about.en.html): Thesaurus including 6,000 standardized subject headings and about 20,000 additional entry terms to facilitate indexing and searching of economic literature.
 It is maintained by ZBW - Leibniz Information Centre for EconomicsActivities maintained by the Conference of European Statisticians of the United Nations Economic Commission for Europe, UNECE.